 There is a longstanding interest in understanding how social networks affect economic decisions and program participation.
-For data reasons, most of the literature has focused on geographically proximate networks or familial networks.
-However, a person's social network might be much broader including acquaintances, firms, or other connections in more distant places that a person maintains through technology.
-These online and geographically distant social networks, which have arguably become more important over time, might also affect individuals' and households' decisions.
+For data reasons, most of the literature has focused on geographically proximate or familial networks.
+However, a person's social network might be much broader, including acquaintances and other connections in distant places that a person maintains through technology.
+Online and geographically distant social networks, which have arguably become more important over time, might also affect individuals' and households' decisions.
 To shed light on this relationship, I explore the impact of distant social networks on tax filing behavior.
-Using the new Social Connectedness Index measure of county-to-county Facebook linkages (Bailey et al., 2018b) to capture the geographic spread of each county's social network, I estimate what happens to county-level EITC claiming behavior when a county's out-of-state social network is exposed to a newly implemented state EITC.
+Using the new Social Connectedness Index measure of county-tocounty Facebook linkages (Bailey et al., 2018b) to capture the geographic spread of each county's social network, I estimate what happens to county-level EITC claiming behavior when a county's out-of-state social network is exposed to a newly implemented state EITC.

-As states implement EITC policies, I trace out changes in the number of out-of-state friends that face a state-level EITC and see how this affects EITC filing behavior using county-level EITC filing data between 2000 and 2013.
+As states implement EITC policies, I trace out changes in the number of out-of-state friends that face a state-level EITC and see how this affects EITC filing using county-level EITC filing data between 2000 and 2013.
 To do this I compare counties with a relatively larger share of their Facebook friends in EITC expansion states to similar counties in the same state that had relatively fewer Facebook friends in EITC states before and after the policies come into place.
 For example, Prince George's County Maryland, has approximately twice as many Facebook friends per person in North Carolina than neighboring Montgomery County Maryland.
-However, both of these counties have approximately the same number of Facebook friends per person in Illinois.
+However, both counties have approximately the same number of Facebook friends per person in Illinois.
 My estimation strategy compares places like Prince George's County to places like Montgomery County to see if there are differential changes in EITC claiming when North Carolina introduced a state EITC but not when Illinois did.

-Even though these policy changes have no direct effect on these households, I find that the social network's exposure to the new policies changes filing behavior.
+Even though the policy changes have no direct effect on these households, I find that the social network's exposure to the new policies changes filing behavior.
 The total number of returns and the share of tax returns claiming the EITC is not affected by social network exposure, but the composition of EITC claims changes.
-There is an increase in EITC claims that include self-employment income (filed IRS Schedule C, E, or F) and a reduction in claims without self-employment, suggesting EITC filers begin claiming self-employment in addition to other income.
-A one standard deviation increase in the number of out-of-state friends exposed to a state EITC increases the share of returns claiming the EITC with selfemployment by 0.36 percentage points (8.7 percent).
-There is also a shift in the income distribution of EITC filers, with households reporting income that moves them away from income levels near the tails of the EITC schedule and towards the income level that generates the largest EITC credit.
+EITC claims with self-employment income (filed IRS Schedule C, E, or F) increase and EITC claims without self-employment fall, suggesting EITC filers begin claiming self-employment in addition to other income.
+A one standard deviation increase in the number of out-of-state friends exposed to a state EITC increases the share of returns claiming both the EITC and self-employment by 0.36 percentage points (8.7 percent).
+The income distribution of EITC households also shifts, with reported income moving away from the tails of the EITC schedule and towards the income level that generates the largest EITC credit.
 Pre-trends in filing behavior are similar in high and low treatment areas prior to state expansions, suggesting this is not because counties with high and low social network exposure are trending differently.
 The pattern of results is robust to various specifications and sample restrictions, and persists when I isolate variation in the Facebook network due to long-standing geographic characteristics, to avoid concerns about unobservable trends.